Edith Frank: Her daughter's diary

-Otto Frank was the only survivor of his family who survived the Holocaust and returned to Amsterdam in June 1945.
+Otto Frank was the sole member of his family to survive the Holocaust and returned to Amsterdam in June 1945.
 One of the helpers, Miep Gies, gave him Anne's diary papers.
 She had saved parts of them, just like the other female secretary, Bep Voskuijl.
 When Otto Frank decided to edit his daughter's diary for publication, he was sure that his wife had come in for particular criticism because of her often difficult relationship with Anne, and he deleted some of the more heated comments out of respect for his wife and other residents of the Secret Annex.
 Nevertheless, Anne's portrait of an unsympathetic and sarcastic mother was duplicated in the dramatizations of the book.
 Anne's portrayal of her mother was countered by the memories of those who had known her as a modest, distant woman who tried to treat her adolescent children as her equals.

 In 1999, the discovery of previously unknown pages excised by Otto showed that Anne had discerned that, although Edith very much loved Otto, Otto – though very devoted to Edith – was not in love with her; and that this understanding was leading Anne to develop a new sense of empathy for her mother's situation.
 By the time Edith and her daughters were in Auschwitz, Bloeme Evers-Emden, an Auschwitz survivor interviewed by Willy Lindwer in The Last Seven Months of Anne Frank (p.
 129), observed that "they were always together, mother and daughters.
 It is certain that they gave each other a great deal of support.
 All the things a teenager might think of her mother were no longer of any significance."

 After their arrest and transfer to camp Westerbork the relationship between Anne and her mother improved as can be seen from a letter sent by Otto Frank to his cousin Milly on 16 November 1945:

-In 1968, Otto Frank wrote in his `memoirs to Anne' about his wife: she truly was an excellent mother, who put her children above all else.
+In 1968, Otto Frank wrote in his 'memoirs to Anne' about his wife: she truly was an excellent mother, who put her children above all else.